dxos/dxos/docs/docs/guide/cli/app-templates.md

 label: Templates
 ---
 # Application Templates
 DXOS provides turnkey application templates complete with all the essentials for local application development.
+[Install the CLI](.) to use these.
 ## `hello` template
 This is the default template when using `dx app create`.
 It inherits everything from the `bare` template and adds a single-page welcome guide which is easy to delete.